DeesRat/me-/README.md

 no i WONT judge you based on the popularity of the music u listen to, sorry but i know only english and polish <-<,
-I wont answer any personal questions until were somewhat familiar or friends!, mostly just they/them but i dont really care to be honest,,,
+I wont answer any personal questions until were somewhat familiar or friends!, mostly just they/them but i dont really care to be honest,,,.
+I have severe social anxiety YES EVEN ON THE INTERNET soo im not REALLY that talkative and i say stupid things too fast sometimes ..,